China summons U.S. ambassador to protest sanctions over Russia military equipment

 SHANGHAI/WASHINGTON (Reuters) - China’s foreign ministry on Saturday summoned the U.S. ambassador in Beijing to protest Washington’s decision to sanction a Chinese military agency and its director for purchasing Russian fighter jets and an advanced surface-to-air missile system.

-Chinese Deputy Foreign Minister Zheng Zeguang summoned Ambassador Terry Bradstad to lodge “stern representations” and protest the sanctions, the foreign ministry said.
+Chinese Deputy Foreign Minister Zheng Zeguang summoned Ambassador Terry Branstad to lodge “stern representations” and protest the sanctions, the foreign ministry said.

 Earlier, Chinese defense ministry spokesman Wu Qian said China’s decision to buy fighter jets and missile systems from Russia was a normal act of cooperation between sovereign countries, and the United States had “no right to interfere”.

-Note: (This version of the story was corrected to change spelling of ambassador’s name to Branstad in second paragraph)